thetillhoff/nicky/unfolding_documentation.md

     prop3: [...]
 ```

-# array notation
+# Array notation
-A list in the origin requires the field 'type' and 'items'.
+A list in the origin requires the field `type` and `items`.
-The field 'type' is automatically added if the list contains the field 'items'.
-The field 'additionalItems: true' is automatically added if the 'items' field contains '...:' at the end, else it is added with false.
+The field `type` is automatically added if the list contains the field `items`.
+The field `additionalItems: true` is automatically added if the `items` field contains `...:` at the end, else it is added with false.
 ```
 somelist:
   items: